-National Enquirer, ensnared in “catch-and-kill” is sold
+National Enquirer, caught in ‘catch-and-kill’ scandal, sold

 Jeff Bezos, the founder of Amazon, also accused the paper of attempting to bribe him in 2019 with embarrassing “below the belt” photos sent to his girlfriend.

-American Media sold the National Enquirer and some other publications in April 2019 to Hudson News Distributors.
+American Media sold the National Enquirer and some other publications in April 2019 to James Cohen, former head of the airport newsstand company Hudson News.
+However, the transaction was never completed.

+In August 2020 David Pecker stepped down as CEO of American Media.
+At the time, American Media Inc. was being taken over by Accelerate360, a logistics firm based in Smyrna, Georgia.
+Under Pecker, the National Enquirer for years buried potentially embarrassing stories about Trump and other favored celebrities by buying the rights to them and never publishing.

 VVIP Ventures is a joint venture between digital media and content technologies holding company Vinco Ventures Inc. and ICON Publishing.